a-laughlin/a-laughlin.github.io/_posts/2025-06-02-clarifying-developer-productivity-experience.md

 The Developer Experience Field definition explicitly optimizes developer context aspects, not developer experiences (perceptions, emotions, interactions).
 Directly manipulating experiences without understanding and consent is [unethical](https://doi.org/10.1145/3563657.3596013).
 Further, persuading developers to change their own experiences is often ineffective without accompanying context changes.
 Consider improving a team's PR response time to 24 hours.
 Asking developers to respond faster (an interaction) will work briefly but eventually regress above 24 hours.
 Context changes like intelligently distributed personal-vs-target status and PR review reminders will more effectively reach and maintain the 24hr target.
 Developer Experience optimizes context aspects for greater efficacy and ethicality than directly optimizing experiences (perceptions, emotions, and interactions).

-## How do the Fields of Developer Experience and Developer Productivity Relate?
+## How do the Fields of Developer Experience and Engineering Optimization (Developer Productivity) Relate?
-- Developer Experience is a subset of Engineering Optimization.
+- Developer Experience is an approach to Engineering Optimization (Developer Productivity).
-- Both fields focus on maximizing engineering stakeholder outcomes and business impact.
+- Both focus on maximizing engineering stakeholder outcomes and business impact.
-- Improving developers' experiences [improves Engineering optimization metrics](https://azure.microsoft.com/en-us/blog/quantifying-the-impact-of-developer-experience/).
+- Improving developers' experiences [improves Engineering Optimization metrics](https://azure.microsoft.com/en-us/blog/quantifying-the-impact-of-developer-experience/).
 The converse is not necessarily true.
-- Both fields use similar metrics, though Developer Experience gathers more qualitative data to discover and prioritize context improvements more effectively and efficiently than purely quantitative approaches.
+- Both fields optimize similar factors (e.g., tools, processes), though Developer Experience's UX influence encourages more effective and ethical optimizations.
-- Both fields optimize similar factors (e.g., tools, processes), though Developer Experience's UX influence encourages more effective and ethical optimizations
+- Both fields use similar metrics, though Developer Experience leverages a larger proportion of qualitative feedback to discover and prioritize optimizations more effectively and efficiently than purely quantitative approaches.